pyrodie18/splunk-ai-operator/docs/ServiceArtifactsStorage.md

 * OR, Use "Managed Identity" role assignment to the Azure blob container.
 See [Setup Azure blob access with Managed Identity](#setup-azure-blob-access-with-managed-identity)

 ### Prerequisites for GCP bucket based remote object storage
-To use GCP storage in the App Framework, follow these setup requirements:
+To use GCP storage, follow these setup requirements:

 #### Role & Role Binding for Access:
 Create a role and role-binding for the splunk-ai-operator service account.
 This allows read-write access to the GCP bucket to retrieve Splunk AI artifacts.